 An exclusion of passengers of an insured's vehicle from a policy's underinsured motorist coverage when the insured driver was at fault and was operating a vehicle insured by the policy's liability coverage, although potentially in violation of sub.
 (6) (b) 2., was enforceable under the savings provision in sub.
+(5) (e) that "exclusions are (b) 2., was enforceable under the savings provision in sub.
 (5) (e) that "exclusions are effective even if incidentally to their main purpose they exclude persons, uses or coverages that could not be directly excluded under sub.
 (6) (b)."
 Pierce v.
-Mid-Century Insurance Company, 2016 WI App 79, Wis.
-2d , N.W.2d , 15-2408.

-Uninsured motorist coverage: Wisconsin courts open up additional avenues of recovery.
+Mid-Century Insurance Co., 2016 WI App 79, 372 Wis.
+2d 171, 887 N.W.2d 115, 15-2408.
+You Get What You Pay For: Why Wisconsin Should Adopt Uninsured and Underinsured Motorist Stacking Waivers.
+Kempke.
+2016 WLR 411.
+Uninsured motorists coverage: Wisconsin courts open up additional avenues of recovery.
 Dunphy.
 WBB Nov.
 1982.